 Skateboard Ramp Angle Calculator

-Calculate the ramp angle, transition radius, and launch speed for skateboard ramps based on height and length.
+Calculate ramp angle, transition radius, and launch speed for skateboard quarter and half pipes from height and flat length.

 Ramp Geometry